Expert Advice and Trends from 5 Top Project Management Podcasts

 Practice makes perfect.
 It’s a fact!
 Podcasts are a great way to learn, stay up to date, boost your knowledge, and even get qualified too (read below for more on PDUs).
 So, no matter whether you’re just starting out on your project management journey or have been in the business a while and are seeking a refresher session, you’ll find the PM tips you need within.

-At Everhour, we love to stay up to date.
+At Everhour, a time tracking software company, we love to stay up to date.
 That’s why we’ve brought together a little bit on the history of podcasts, why they’re so popular, and – like any perfect 3-course meal – the best project management podcasts you need to listen to right now!

 Consider a podcast like an online radio show that you can download and listen to at any time.
 Unlike a regular radio broadcast, there’s no need to find the right station and tune in at a particular time.
 Just download and go.

 The idea behind the podcast came about back in 2004.
 It was invented by Adam Curry, an MTV VJ, and Dave Winer, a software developer, got together to download Curry’s shows to his iPod (way before the days of the iPhone).
 And so the first podcast came to life.

 For podcast creators, aside from the ease of distribution, there are some significant benefits over conventional media – especially legal ones.
 Podcasts don’t require the creator to buy a broadcasting license.
 They also don’t fall under broadcast decency regulations.
 This means their content can contain anything from swear words to explicit material – listeners beware!

 But this also means podcast fans get access to the freshest knowledge and information out there.
 No bureaucratic broadcasting approval process is required.
 For those seeking the latest trends, project management podcasts can be perfect to listen to.
 You’ll hear real-life examples that are happening now.

 Plus, podcast creators still have all copyright privileges.
 This means their content remains just that – theirs.